Showing posts sorted by date for query ste putnik. Sort by relevance Show all posts

 Mission #3 - Paratrooper

-I don't really know why I enjoyed this game so much?
-Perhaps for its silly mechanics?
-Well, I give it 6/10.
+I don't know why I enjoyed this game so much.
+I have no answer, and rate it at 6/10.

-Weeee one man gets tangled and falls to his death but the others land safely!
+Weeee, one man gets tangled and falls to his death, but the others land safely!

 Mission #4 - Infantry

-I should stop my snowflake whining because, in spite of all its faults, this is incredibly great fun (it reminded me of Stonkers on the ZX Spectrum).
-Infantry is nothing more than finding a safe route through the map and picking off the enemy one-by-one.
-Very simple and not much more to it, but I genuinely enjoyed myself.
-Yes, I know, I'm mad!!
+I should stop complaining because, despite its flaws, this game is incredible.
+It reminded me of what I'd call (a lite) Stonkers on the ZX Spectrum.
+Infantry is nothing more than finding a safe route through the map and picking off the enemy one by one.
+It’s very simple and not much more, but I genuinely enjoyed myself more than I can explain.
+I played the game for several hours.
+Yes, I know, I’m mad!

-The enemy won't move but they're sure out in great numbers.
+The enemy won't move, but they're sure out in great numbers.
 Can you kill everyone and escape?

 The CryptO'pinion?

-Grab the floppies via Old Games Finder
+Grab the floppies via Atari Legend

 8BitChip has the new HDD version!

 Looks pretty good, right?
 Well, this was recorded using my beefy Mega STe.
-I'll say no more...

 Monday, April 02, 2018